 It’s more complex than just these three points, but the growing trend is for individuals to either partially or fully pay for their own health insurance.
 The good news is there are many affordable plans available.
 And, healthcare reform may provide you with additional benefits.

 People who don’t have access to employer health insurance, like people who are self-employed or unemployed, can purchase their own plan that covers them and their family members.
 This is called individual health insurance.
+The good news is there are many affordable medical plans available.

 Employer health insurance has the advantage of your premiums and costs paid or partially funded by your company, but individual health insurance plans have their advantages, too: